sderosiaux/every-single-day-i-tldr/README.md

 - https://blog.chromium.org/2016/10/making-chrome-on-windows-faster-with-pgo.html Chrome way faster thanks to Microsoft PGO technology, that enhances the binary by optimizing hotspots and uncaching "coldspots"
 - https://concept.research.microsoft.com/Home/Introduction impressive project by Microsoft.
 Associate appropriate concepts to words and sentences
 - https://medium.com/@sachagreif/a-study-plan-to-cure-javascript-fatigue-8ad3a54f2eb1 for newcomers, tldr
+- https://journal.designinc.com/how-to-make-a-logo-for-free-in-about-5-minutes-a4f409176a8e Now I know how to make a logo in 5min B)

 # 01-11-2016